sisinflab/IR-RS-with-LLM-survey/README.md

   <img width="508" height="441" src="assets/Prisma-procedure.png">
 </p>

-The N phases of the PRISMA protocol were executed as follows:
+The four phases of the PRISMA protocol were executed as follows:
 1. **Identification**: An initial set of records was identified through automated searches of major academic databases (e.g., *ACM Digital Library, Scopus, Google Scholar*) using the following set of keywords:
    ```
     "llm recommend",